While most couples choose to get married in the warmer, summer season, a beautiful winter wedding offers plenty of promise, too

-If you’re lucky enough to get a dusting of snow on your big day then your photographs will really make your wedding day look like a winter wonderland.
+If you’re lucky enough to get a dusting of snow on your big day, your photographs will really make your wedding look like a winter wonderland.

 Dress up your venue and get the atmosphere going from the moment dusk sets in.
 Use fairylights to create a magical scene and remember you can dress up exterior trees, too.

 “But remember to book an early wedding ceremony, otherwise you will run out of daylight altogether.
 If you go for a 3pm ceremony the light will be gone by the time you get out of the church.”

 Make your money go further

 What’s more, it’s even easier to book your venue if you decided to get married midweek.
 Your guests will also find it easier to get accommodation locally and may decide to have a mini winter break as a result.

 A holiday season

 A wedding on New Year’s Eve would be super special, what better way to start off a new year than being Mr & Mrs?
 Of course winter isn’t just Christmas, you could get married over Valentine’s Day and still have a wintry theme.

 A seasonal highlight

-If you marry in the winter, it’s unlikely your guests will have been to a do for a while and they’ll be ready for a good wedding party – unlike the summer when your guests could become weary and fed up with weddings!
+If you marry in the winter, it’s unlikely your guests will have been to a big do for a while and they’ll be ready for a good party – unlike the summer, when your guests could become weary and fed up with weddings!

 Mulled wine by the fireside

 As your guests arrive at the reception, serve mulled wine in the warm and later on you could use this area as a chill-out area for offering tea, coffee, cake and maybe a nightcap.
 If your venue has a Christmas tree, all the better!

 Honeymoon in the tropics

 If you marry during July and August, you’re likely to have to pay more for your honeymoon as it’s during school holiday season.
 You’ll also have to avoid places like the Caribbean because of hurricanes at this time.

 Don’t get hung up on the weather

-Okay, so if you get a snowy day that’s a bonus, but unlike a summer wedding being held in a marquee, you won’t be anxiously checking the long range weather forecast.
+Okay, so if you get a snowy day that’s a bonus, but unlike a summer wedding being held in a marquee, you won’t be anxiously checking the long-term weather forecast.

 Your big day look

 Some of us have looks that just suit winter as a time of year more than summer.
-If you’re fair skinned and spend your time avoiding the sun, then why not celebrate your style and be a winter princess look?
+If you’re fair skinned and spend your time avoiding the sun, why not celebrate your style and opt for a winter princess look?